nus-cs2103-AY2021S2/ip/docs/README.md

 Commands are presented in the format: `command ARGS`

+- `command` cases do not matter (both lowercases and uppercases works fine)
 - Words in `[brackets]` are optional and may not be required
-- Words with a bar|seperating indicate one of the option should be used and only one is needed
+- Words with a `bar|seperating` indicate one of the option should be used and only one is needed
-- Words in UPPERCASE are arguments to be supplied by the user
+- Words in `UPPERCASE` are arguments to be supplied by the user

 ## Usage